Fairview Events Calendar

 All measures are in effect until further notice:

-– The Fairplex Arena and Outdoor Ice is Closed
+– The Fairplex Arena and Outdoor Ice is Closed for the season

 – Fairview Regional Aquatic Centre is Open with restrictions